gasparka/thesis/docs/3_conversion.rst

 .. note:: Function 'update_registers' is called on clock raising edge.
 While the 'main' is called as combinatory function.

-.. todo:: add simple top level example here?

-Synthesising this results in expected logic, that is MAC with pipelined registers (:numref:`mac_rtl_end`).
+Synthesising the revised code shows that the pipelined MAC has been implemented (:numref:`mac_rtl_end`)..

 .. _mac_rtl_end:
 .. figure:: img/mac_rtl.png